vedanshpandey166/LMS/README.md

 user_transaction.py: Handles user-facing transactions like checking availability, issuing requests, and returning items.

 library.db: The SQLite database file containing all the application data.

+update_db.py: A one-time script to update the database schema.

 Future Improvements
 [ ] Refactor Paths: Remove hardcoded absolute paths and use relative paths for better portability.